Medicaid MCOs → Contracting

 Contract Type

-Because MCOs often provide a range of services with a widespread network of partners, there are multiple contract types that can be utilized when initiating agreements.
-Two of the main contract types are provider contracts and vendor contracts.
-These are often managed by separate divisions within the MCOs, meaning they could have different rules around timelines, review, or signatory processes.
+Because MCOs often provide a range of services with a widespread network of partners, there are multiple contract types that can be utilized when initiating agreements, these include an organizational provider contract, an ancillary services contract, and a vendor agreement.
+Organizational provider and ancillary services contracts will be more like each other than a vendor agreement.
+These are often managed by separate contracting divisions within the MCOs, meaning they could have different rules around timelines, review, or signatory processes.
+Given the nuances of the National DPP lifestyle change program, regardless of the starting contract type, there will need to be modifications of the contract template.

-MCOs may want to limit contract language in the primary contract to reimbursement for National DPP lifestyle change program delivery, and not additional services such as HRSN screening or program supports.
+Whatever the contract type, provisions for screening for HRSN as well as provisions for additional services by the CDC-recognized organization, like outreach efforts to Medicaid beneficiaries, could be included in the contract as alternative payment methods/value-based payments.
+MCOs, however, may want to limit contract language in the primary contract to reimbursement for National DPP lifestyle change program delivery, and not include additional services such as HRSN screening or program supports.
 However, in these instances the MCO may be open to executing multiple contracts.
-For example, CDC-recognized organizations or UHOs could execute a vendor contract for delivery of the National DPP lifestyle change program and a secondary contract to address other functions.
-However, partners would need to ensure that all services align with tasks that are being reimbursed.
+For example, CDC-recognized organizations or UHOs could execute a contract for delivery of the National DPP lifestyle change program and a secondary contract to address other functions.

 Contract Language Considerations